 Danny Masterson sentenced to 30 years to life for rape convictions

-Actor Danny Masterson was sentenced to 30 years to life in prison Thursday after a jury convicted him earlier this year of raping two women 20 years ago, CBS Los Angeles reports.
-Prosecutors in Los Angeles said the rapes occurred in 2003 while Masterson, now 47, was starring in the hit sitcom "That '70s Show."
+Actor Danny Masterson was sentenced to 30 years to life in prison Thursday after a jury convicted him earlier this year of raping two women 20 years ago, according to the Los Angeles district attorney's office.
+Prosecutors said the rapes occurred in 2003 while Masterson, now 47, was starring in the hit sitcom "That '70s Show."

+"This has been a long and arduous road for the victims of Mr. Masterson," Los Angeles District Attorney George Gascón said in a statement to CBS News after the sentencing.
+"They not only survived his abuse, they also survived a system that is often not kind to victims."

-Masterson was convicted of raping a 28-year-old woman in April 2003 and a 23-year-old woman later that year, according to prosecutors.
+Masterson was convicted in May of raping a 28-year-old woman in April 2003 and a 23-year-old woman later that year, according to prosecutors.
 Both incidents happened at Masterson's Hollywood Hills home.

+CBS Los Angeles reports Masterson has been in custody since his conviction.
+No cameras were allowed in court during Thursday's sentencing.
+According to The Associated Press, Masterson wore a suit in court as his accusers addressed him directly.

+"When you raped me, you stole from me," said one of the women who Masterson was found guilty of attacking, according to the AP.
+"That's what rape is, a theft of the spirit."

+"You are pathetic, disturbed and completely violent," she said.
+"The world is better off with you in prison."

+The other woman told Superior Court Judge Charlaine Olmedo, "I knew he belonged behind bars for the safety of all the women he came into contact with.
+I am so sorry, and I'm so upset.
+I wish I'd reported him sooner to the police."

 The jury didn't reach a unanimous decision on a third count that alleged Masterson also raped a longtime girlfriend.
-Deliberations lasted for more than six days before Masterson was convicted on the two other counts at the end of May.
+Deliberations lasted for more than six days before Masterson was convicted on the two other counts.

 "Their courage and strength have been an inspiration to us all," Gascón said in a statement after Masterson was convicted.
 "While we are disappointed that the jury did not convict on all counts, we respect their decision."

-Late last year, Superior Court Judge Charlaine Olmedo declared a mistrial after a different jury couldn't reach a unanimous verdict on any charges.
+Late last year, Olmedo declared a mistrial after a different jury couldn't reach a unanimous verdict on any charges.

 In this year's trial, Masterson didn't testify, and his lawyers didn't call any witnesses.
 Masterson's attorneys said what happened between him and the women was consensual.